NITHIN S

 90% of students say scheduling is hassle-free.

-School Science concept taught by NITHIN
+School Science concepts taught by NITHIN

 The session covered projectile motion, circular motion, and relative motion.
 The Student solved problems related to projectile trajectory, centripetal acceleration, and observed velocities from different reference frames.
 Galilean transformation was introduced, with plans to delve deeper into the concept in the next session.